 You will need to download Octez (the reference Tezos blockchain software) and run it.
 The good news is it runs on small systems such as Raspberry Pi 4 (8GB, 64-bit OS, fast SSD disc needed), Linux machines or Macs.

-I maintain my own packages of Octez for Linux platforms:
+I maintain unofficial packages of Octez for Linux platforms (available for download from my employer):

 - Debian 11 (amd64/x86_64)